OpenDataServices/os4d/docs/components/icons.md

 ## Prioritisation Factors

-- If a standard is being discussed across media (eg in print, online and in person)
+- If a standard is being discussed across media (e.g. in print, online and in person)
 - If the standard is being translated
 - If the standard introduces concepts unfamiliar to typical adopters
 - If the standard is being discussed across policy and technical boundaries